 A Donor Advised Fund (DAF) provides donors with a centralized charitable giving vehicle.
 It allows individuals, families, and corporations to make an irrevocable charitable gift to a public charity that sponsors a DAF program and provides donors an immediate tax deduction.
 Typical institutions that sponsor DAF programs include, but are not limited to, Charles Schwab, Fidelity, Vanguard, and many Community Foundations.
 Most sponsoring organizations of DAFs accept cash equivalents, securities, and certain other assets.

 • Establish your DAF by making an irrevocable, tax-deductible donation to a public charity that sponsors a DAF program.

 • Advise the investment allocation of the donated assets (any investment growth is tax-free).

 • Recommend grants to qualified public charities of your choice.

-• Privacy if desired—Donors may choose to remain anonymous to the grant recipient.
+• Privacy: donors may choose to remain anonymous to the grant recipient.

 * Sponsoring organizations generally assess an administrative fee on the assets in a DAF.
 These fees vary by the charity that sponsors a DAF program.